Cruz-Lopez-Carlos-Antonio/Ramp_analytical_solution/docs/index.md

 $$
 </div>

-The analytical solution is obtained using the Modified Integral Method (MIM).
+and it was obtained using the Modified Integral Method (MIM).

 ## Python Codes and Implementations